Kamala Harris Draws Criticism For Laughing After Voter Calls Donald Trump’s Actions ‘Mentally Retarded’

-Democratic presidential candidate Kamala Harris is under fire after a voter at one of her rally’s called Donald Trump’s actions “mentally retarded” and the 54-year-old laughed at the remark, praising the voter.
+Democratic presidential candidate Kamala Harris is under fire after a voter at one of her rallies called Donald Trump’s actions “mentally retarded” and the 54-year-old laughed at the remark, praising the voter.
 Video of the interaction is spreading on Twitter, and people on both the left and right are criticizing her reaction.

 The Hill reports that Harris’ campaign said Saturday that she hadn’t “processed” the language of the voter — who was addressing the congressional Democrats that had declined to move forward with impeachment proceedings against Trump — when she responded to him.